 The use of percentages & fixed widths (which change) on website grids is used commonly in responsive design.
 When using fixed widths on website grids at different break points the widths will change and become wider or narrower based on the media query targeting the screen size, the width of the grid in pixels, rem’s, em’s or percentage is changed at each break point in the style sheet.

-Responsive web design or RWD for short, has been bought about since the update of CSS2 style sheet language to css3 (cascading style sheet 3) and the support for media queries on all modern web browsers.
+Responsive web design or RWD for short, has been brought about since the update of CSS2 style sheet language to css3 (cascading style sheet 3) and the support for media queries on all modern web browsers.
 The main reason for it’s development and implementation was the growing number of internet enabled mobile devices and their variance in designs, namely different screen sizes, widths, lengths and resolutions.
 Responsive web design is used in the web development of web applications (web apps) & more commonly websites.

-The main point and function of RWD is for the end user to be able to use a website while interacting with it on a mobile phone or tablet similarly as they would on a desktop screen or extra large screen.
+The main point and function of RWD is for people to be able to use a website while interacting with it on a mobile phone or tablet similarly as they would on a desktop screen or extra large screen.
 When having a responsive website built aim for mobile phone support, tablet support, desktop support & cross browser support before requesting all browser and device support.
 If you require specific support for older browsers you should always specify this to your developer, particularly IE 7 and any other web browsers not widely used that you require support for.
 All modern browsers should be supported.